TokyoWars/arcade-legends-3-batocera/docs/controls.md

     115200 8N1

-The controller sends a continuous stream of binary data.
+The controller sends a continuous stream of binary packets.

 The packet format observed during this project is: